Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 Apart from the `.toml` file, this is where the connection to the Narwhals library happens.
 The file contains two functions, `__narwhals_namespace__` and `is_native` as well as a constant `NATIVE_PACKAGE` which gives the name of the package we're making a plugin for.

 The `__narwhals_namespace__` acts as the entry point to the library.
 Given the version of Narwhals, it returns a `DaftNamespace`, which can be wrapped around a non-narwhals dataframe (referred to as "native object" in the Narwhals terminology).
-The `DaftNamespace` makes a `from_native` function available, which allows the native object to be read into a compliant object.
-In Narwhals compliant objects [TODO explain COMPLIANT LAYER]

-on which typical Narwhals operations can be carried out whilst still retaining the original data and data structure.
+The `DaftNamespace` makes a `from_native` function available, which allows the native object to be read into a compliant object, on which typical Narwhals operations can be carried out whilst still retaining the original data and data structure(3).

 The `is_native` function simply checks if we are dealing with a daft dataframe.
-Note it is only at this point that we import the daft library, rather than when loading the plugin (see section [TODO INSERT SECTION]for further discussion of this aspect).
+Note it is only at this point that we import the daft library, rather than when loading the plugin (see "Issues we've considered" below for further discussion of this aspect).

 ```python
 from __future__ import annotations